Javi54707/Irrgarten-OOP/README.md

 # Irrgarten – Text Adventure Game (OOP Project)

 This is an object-oriented dungeon adventure game developed in Java.
 It was built as part of a university course on Object-Oriented Programming (PDOO) at the University of Granada, within the Double Degree in Computer Engineering and Mathematics.
+Player must escape a labyrinth collecting rewards and avoiding monsters.

 ## 🧩 Features